gearglow/ReptiliaWithATwist/The List.md

 "Could you bring the solicitor, please?
 Things are about to get ugly."

-Robbie snapped a salute and popped away, returning a few seconds later with an older man dressed in formal robes.
+Robbie snapped a salute and popped away, returning a few seconds later with an older woman dressed in formal robes.

 "Miss Potter?
-I'm Theodore Tonks," he introduced himself with a handshake.
+I'm Andromeda Tonks," she introduced herself with a handshake.

 Further discussion was interrupted as Dumbledore entered with the other Tournament officials.